Ayode01/Ayode01/README.md

 # WELCOME TO MY GITHUB PROFILE

+Hi there 👋

-Hi there, I am Ayomide Odedeyi, a Cybersecurity professional passionate about designing and building secure infrastructure whether cloud or on-premise, solving security challenges and ensuring that companies and businesses get the best of their infrastructure.
+I am Ayomide Odedeyi, a Cybersecurity professional with a focus on Cloud Security, DevSecOps and Application Security, AI Security, Security Engineering and Architecture, and Offensive and Defensive Security.
+I am passionate about designing and building secure infrastructure whether cloud or on-premise, solving security challenges and ensuring that companies and businesses get the best of their infrastructure and systems.
 I always stay updated with Cybersecurity trends, always learning and contributing to the Cybersecurity community at large.

-## MY AREAS OF INTEREST
+### MY CORE SKILLS
 I ensure that the environments that companies and businesses are building on are secure and properly optimized to ensure profits.

-- Security Engineering & Architecture
-- Cloud Security
-- DevSecOps
-- Application Security
-- Security Operations
-- Penetration Testing
-- Artificial Intelligence Security

-## TO CONTACT ME
+### TO CONTACT ME
 - LinkedIn: www.linkedin.com/in/ayomide-odedeyi

 - Email: odedeyiayomide4@gmail.com